 GCH BellaVista's Star Attraction TD CGC

 Owned & Shown by BEST OWNER HANDLER Niki Hahn

 and now major pointed!!!

-In the beginning, Kate grew up on a 10 acre farm in rural Ohio and has been working with dogs her entire life and showing horses since age 7.
+In the beginning, Kate grew up on a 10-acre farm in rural Ohio and has been working with dogs her entire life and showing horses since age 7.
 Kate's father had experience training police dogs and showing horses through OBGYN med school and spent countless hours and school nights teaching obedience and grooming skills to Kate and her sister Beth.
 We owned, trained, successfully showed in 4H, and loved Shetland Sheep Dogs, Golden Retrievers, as well as the occasional rescue.
-It was a dream of ours to one day successfully own and show a winning confirmation AKC dog.
-My father would purchase our dogs from registered AKC breeders and would pay extra for pick of the litter, though beautiful and much loved, we never did obtain our winning confirmation show dog.
-That experience sparked a life long curiosity and passion in Kate to one day selectively breed and produce her own perfect dog.
+It was a dream of ours to one day successfully own and show a winning Conformation AKC dog.
+My father would purchase our dogs from registered AKC breeders and would pay extra for the pick of the litter, though beautiful and much loved, we never did obtain our winning Conformation show dog.
+That experience sparked a lifelong curiosity and passion in Kate to one day selectively breed and produce her own perfect dog.

-Our Goal is to produce beautiful and functional Labradors of the highest quality with wonderful temperaments, excellent health, and great soundness.
-Our Labradors make great family companions, as well as perform with excellence in the show ring, in hunting, and as therapy dogs.
+Our goal is to produce beautiful and functional all-purpose Labradors of the highest quality with wonderful temperaments, excellent health, and great soundness.
+Our Labradors make great family companions, and properly selected, raised, and trained may perform well in Obedience, in the show ring, as gentlemen's hunting companions, or as Therapy dogs.